lnmei/DH150-2020W/assignment05/README.md

 * keep track of a large quantity of recommended books
 * find recommendations for books they have not yet read
 * find authors with diverse backgrounds and unique, diverse stories
-* find and pormote more obscure and newer books, authors, and publishing companies
+* find and promote more obscure and newer books, authors, and publishing companies

 #### Challenges